Mapping the People's Liberation Army Rocket Force by Decker Eveleth

 The last time someone attempted to compile a complete picture of China’s ballistic missile forces was over a decade ago with Sean O’Connor’s report on the Second Artillery.
 Because no one has released an updated dataset, scholars have had to rely on decade-old orders of battle when examining the PRC military.
 I’m making this dataset publicly available so that more information on China's force posture is easily accessible.
 I have put together an as complete as possible picture of the PLARF’s order of battle entirely with data publicly available online.
 The majority of my own conclusions on brigade equipment come from detail matching ground imagery released by Chinese state media or collected from Chinese social media sites like Weibo.
 In addition, 1980s era declassified documents from the Central Intelligence Agency yielded a surprising amount of data on active ICBM brigades.

 The People’s Republic of China formed the Second Artillery Corps in 1966, the precursor to the modern-day PLARF.
 Initially, this force deployed only small numbers of nuclear-capable medium-range ballistic missiles (MRBM) and intermediate-range ballistic missiles (IRBM).
 Over the years this force has grown with the addition of siloed intercontinental ballistic missiles (ICBM) in 1981 and then the introduction of the DF-21, the PRC’s first truly mobile missile system, in the late 1980s.
 Instead of deployed units reporting to regional military commands like regular People’s Liberation Army Ground Forces units do, the Second Artillery Corps reported directly to the Central Military Commission, the civilian Communist Party organization that oversees the military.
 In 2015 the Second Artillery Corps was reorganized into the People’s Liberation Army Rocket Force, now a full branch of the PRC’s armed forces.
-This was immediately followed by massive increase in the number of deployed brigades, constituting a 25-30% increase in the total number of missile brigades in the PLARF.
+This was immediately followed by a massive increase in the number of deployed brigades, constituting a 25-30% increase in the total number of missile brigades in the PLARF.

 This force is organized into seven bases, which are all concentrated in certain regions.
 Previously, these bases were numbered 51 through 56, with Base 22 being the warhead storage and handling base.
 Brigades were numbered in the 800s.
 After the reorganization in 2015, the bases were renumbered bases 61 through 67, with Base 67 being the new designation of Base 22.
 Brigades were also renumbered to match their base.
 For example, a brigade under Base 62 will have the designation Brigade 62X.

 Each base supervises around six brigades.
 Each brigade encompasses thousands of personnel, with the missile launchers themselves being divided into launch battalions formed of launch companies.
 The number of transporter-erector-launchers (TEL) per formation varies greatly depending on what kind of missile the brigade is equipped with.
-For example, DF-31 brigades are though to have around twelve launchers per brigade, with each company being responsible for a single launcher, while DF-15 brigades have as many of thirty-six launchers per brigade and each company having up to three launchers.
+For example, DF-31 brigades are thought to have around twelve launchers per brigade, with each company being responsible for a single launcher, while DF-15 brigades have as many of thirty-six launchers per brigade and each company having up to three launchers.
 Cruise missile brigades are thought to have twenty-seven TELs, and IRBM brigades are thought to have around sixteen.

 Anatomy of a Brigade Base

-Chinese missile brigade garrison are usually built to an easy to identify standard that I will outline, although the standard does seem to change depending on time period.
+Chinese missile brigade garrisons are usually built to an easy to identify standard that I will outline, although the standard does seem to change depending on the time period.
 Most bases are large, square facilities with a clear security perimeter.
 An administration building, or multiple administration buildings, are near the center of the complex, most of the time facing the main gate.
 On either side of the administration area are rows of housing for the brigade.
 This layout is shared with most other PLA garrisons.
 The real signature of a missile base is the high bay garage and launcher garages usually near the back of the base.
 The high bay garage is usually a twenty or thirty foot tall structure used to erect missiles indoors and out of sight of intelligence satellites.
 Nearby will be garages for the missile launchers and support vehicles.
 Sometimes these garages are aligned in rows, and sometimes in a doughnut pattern, like the ones in Yuxi (622) missile base.
 In some cases, the launcher garages are attached to the high bay, like the ones at Jianshui (625) or Laiwu (653).

 Xinyang, Brigade 666, is a fairly typical example of a PLARF brigade-level facility.
 A single main gate faces an admin building flanked by barracks buildings.
 Support vehicle garages, military communications, and a weather telemetry station are also present.
 The high bay is an example of one with attached launcher garages.
 We can match the layout of this high bay, including its window and skylight pattern, to imagery released on CCTV, confirming its status as a DF-26 brigade: